-In addition to Travel Trends, ONS also publishes provisional monthly and quarterly results from the IPS that are available free of charge from the Office for National Statistics website.
-These, data tables from the IPS and other statistics relating to travel and tourism are available at the Travel and Transport theme page on the Office for National Statistics website.
+In addition to Travel trends, we also publish provisional monthly and quarterly results from the IPS that are available free of charge from our website.

 The website also provides more information about the International Passenger Survey methodology including the current IPS questionnaire and interviewer instructions.